Atypical Familia is a personal family blog that focuses on autism, special needs travel, work/life balance, family entertainment and more.

 While working full time, raising a child with autism and blogging, Lisa studied at The City College of New York and graduated with a Masters of Fine Arts in Creative Writing in May 2013.

 Lisa’s story and her writing have been featured on several websites including Huffington Post Parents, Yahoo Shine and Parents.com.
 Lisa is a contributing writer at Latinamom.me and Babble.com.

 In 2014, Lisa launched Atypical Familia: a continuation of AutismWonderland.
 Atypical Familia is a personal family blog for autism parents.
-We focus on autism, special needs travel, work/life balance, family entertainment and more.
+We focus on autism, special needs travel, work/life balance, family entertainment, co-parenting and more.

 Lisa is also proud to serve on two non-profit organization boards: Parent to Parent NYC and D3 Sports and Recreation.

 Lisa is currently working on a memoir documenting her experience as an autism mom and navigating the special education system in The Bronx.

 In her spare time time, Lisa’s also working on a historical fiction novel A Thousand Branches.
 A chapter excerpt – “The Last Time of Anything” – from A Thousand Branches received Honorable Mention in Glimmer Train’s Family Matters October 2010 competition.
 “The Last Time of Anything” has also been published in the Awards Issue/Fall 2012 in the Promethean (The Official Literary Journal of the City College of New York).

 The Husband: Joseph is a Bronx-born, blue collar guy who loves photography, comics, cars, video games and all things tech.
 (He’s also a runner and completed the NYC Marathon in 2014.)
 We met by chance and were married on a whim.
 Joseph is just a really nice guy with an enormous amount of patience and I’m grateful to have him as my partner for the last 17 years.